-In the domain foreign exchange, several stories have been making rounds and one among them involving China and the United States.
+In the domain foreign exchange, several stories have been making rounds and one among them is about China and the United States.
 Digiteye India on its WhatsApp received a query for fact check about a message that claimed that China has decided to cancel the dollar peg in all its stock exchange transactions.

 Similar messages have appeared on twitter and Facebook.